ILIAS-eLearning/ILIAS/docs/development/contributing.md

 * **Ideas for new Features**: The development of ILIAS is driven by requirements from the community.
 Contribute your ideas via [feature requests](https://docu.ilias.de/goto.php?target=wiki_5307&client_id=docu#ilPageTocA119).
-* **Bug Reports**: We do our best, but ILIAS might contain bugs we do not know yet.
+* **Bug Reports**: We do our best, but ILIAS might contain bugs we do not know about yet.
 Check out how the ILIAS Community handles [bug reports](https://docu.ilias.de/goto.php?target=wiki_5307&client_id=docu#ilPageTocA115).
 * **Information about Security Issues**: Check out how the ILIAS community handles [security issues](https://docu.ilias.de/goto.php?target=wiki_5307&client_id=docu#ilPageTocA112).
   Reporter of security issues will also be named in the release notes.
-* **Time for Testing or Testcases**: We always need people that contribute testcases and perform them before new releases.
+* **Time for Testing or Testcases**: We always need people who contribute testcases and carry them them before new releases.
 Please have a look [here](https://docu.ilias.de/goto_docu_pg_64423_4793.html) (German only).
-  An English translation of the Tester Guide will be provided in summer 2017.
-If you have questions before that, do not hesitate to contact our test case manager Fabian Kruse (fabian@ilias.de).
+  If you have questions, do not hesitate to contact our test case manager Fabian Kruse (fabian@ilias.de).